 Report Fraudulent Coronavirus Tests, Vaccines, and Treatments

-Some people and companies are marketing products with fraudulent COVID-19 diagnostic, prevention, and treatment claims.
-Fraudulent COVID-19 products can come in many varieties, including dietary supplements and other foods, as well as products claiming to be tests, drugs, other medical devices, or vaccines.
+Some people and companies are selling products with fraudulent COVID-19 diagnostic, prevention, and treatment claims.
+Fraudulent COVID-19 products can come in many varieties, including products marketed as dietary supplements or other foods, as well as products claiming to be tests, other medical devices, drugs, or vaccines.
 So far, the FDA has approved only one treatment for COVID-19, and has authorized others for emergency use during this public health emergency.

 The sale of fraudulent COVID-19 products is a threat to the public health.
-Consumers and health care professionals can help by reporting suspected fraud to the FDA’s Health Fraud Program or the Office of Criminal Investigations.
+You can help by reporting suspected fraud to the FDA’s Health Fraud Program or the Office of Criminal Investigations.
 You can also email FDA-COVID-19-Fraudulent-Products@fda.hhs.gov.

 If you have a question about a treatment or test being sold online, talk to your health care provider or doctor first.
 If you have a question about a medication, call your pharmacist or the FDA.
 The FDA’s Division of Drug Information (DDI) will answer almost any drug question.
 DDI pharmacists are available by email, firstname.lastname@example.org, and by phone, 1-855-543-DRUG (3784) and 301-796-3400.